<em>Asclepias</em>: sow, plant and care for

 How to plant?

-- Place rootball in planting hole.
+- Place the rootball in the planting hole.

 - Backfill with soil.